Chiral Bell-state transfer via dissipative Liouvillian dynamics

-\textit{Discussion.--} We have theoretically demonstrated Liouvillian chiral state transfer involving Bell states in a system of two dissipative qubits.
+\textit{Discussion.--} We have theoretically demonstrated Liouvillian CST involving Bell states in a system of two dissipative qubits.
 This property allows for the chiral production of near-Bell states starting with any separable initial state, breaking the bounds for autonomous dissipative entanglement production.
 The results hold for a large range of parameters, operating in the vicinity of an EP, without the necessity of encircling it.
 Our results have implications beyond simple two-qubit models, and present a recipe for quantum state control through controlled dissipation and clever eigenstate engineering.
-For example, by judicious choice of many-qubit Hamiltonians and dissipation, our results suggest that chiral state transfer, and by extension, entanglement production, can be seen for genuinely multipartite entangled states, like the W or GHZ state \cite{Dur2000}.
+For example, by judicious choice of many-qubit Hamiltonians and dissipation, our results suggest that CST, and by extension, entanglement production, can be seen for genuinely multipartite entangled states, like the W or GHZ state \cite{Dur2000}.

 \textit{Acknowledgements.--} We thank Soumya S. Kumar for contributions to an early stage of this project and Parveen Kumar for useful correspondence.
 SK and GH acknowledge support from the SNSF through the starting grant PRIMA PR00P2\textunderscore179748, as well as the NCCR SwissMAP for supporting short scientific visits.
 WC and KM acknowledge support from NSF Grant No. PHY-1752844 (CAREER), and the Air Force Office of Scientific Research (AFOSR) Multidisciplinary University Research Initiative (MURI) Award on Programmable systems with non-Hermitian quantum dynamics (Grant No. FA9550-21-1- 0202).